MathIntelligence/GGL-ETA-Score/README.md

 - BioPandas
 - RDKit

-Run the following command to install the necessary packages and create an conda environmet from the provided `ggl-score-env.yml` file.
+Run the following command to install the necessary packages and create a conda environmet from the provided `ggl-score-env.yml` file.
 ```shell
 conda env create -f ggl-score-env.yml
 ```

 ## Simple Example
 Assume we want to genrate the features for the PDBbind v2016 general set for both SYBYL GGL and ECIF GGL with exponential kernel type and parameters $\kappa=2.5$ and $\tau=1.5$ which is the index 84 of the `kernels.csv` file in the `utils` folder.
-Assume also the structes of the dataset are in the directory `../PDBbind_v2016_general_Set` and we wish to save the features in the directory `../Features`.
+Assume also the structures of the dataset are in the directory `../PDBbind_v2016_general_Set` and we wish to save the features in the directory `../Features`.

 ```shell
 # Generate the SYBYL GGL features